Electric Vehicle Consumer Code for Home Chargepoints

 If Code Members offer a Consumer any extended guarantees or additional warranties, Code Members must tell the Consumer that these are optional, and set out clearly who is offering it, what the extra costs are, and the main benefits.

 7.3 Workmanship guarantees

 Code Members will also make sure that Consumers are provided with, at no extra cost, a guarantee against any faults that might arise as a result of the installation process and workmanship applied.

-Workmanship guarantees must be valid for a minimum of three years.
+Workmanship guarantees must be valid for a minimum of 2 years.

 If a Chargepoint is left behind when the original Consumer moves home, the workmanship guarantee should remain with the Chargepoint.

 Code Members must also inform the Consumer accurately about the remedies available to them in line with the Consumer Rights Act 2015 in the event of a fault arising (read more on this via the Standards Library page).
 Code Members must ensure arrangements are in place such that, in the event that they should become insolvent or cease to trade4 during the term of the Installer's guarantee, the Consumer will have redress should problems arise.
 This may be via: